AmadeusJ/C3DB/README.md

- This database is using static IP without domain... ;-( So, if you want to use this database, contact me!
+ This database is using static IP without domain... ;-(<br>So, if you want to use this database, contact me!

  E-mail: dawoonjung1026@gmail.com